phetsims/qa/documentation/qa-book.md

 for a comprehensive list of the devices we own.
 The "QA Simplified Inventory" is a list of the devices in Ariel's office (F925) in Gamow Tower.

+#### Note on Tablets

+If you are testing on a tablet, you might encounter bugs that occur when you use a stylus, but not when you only use your fingers.
+Be cognizant of this.

 ### 1.2: Operating Systems

 For a comprehensive list of operating systems (OS's) we support, check out the